containerbuildsystem/osbs-docs/docs/users.rst

 `config.json`_, when there are no NVR labels set on the base image, if the NVR labels are set on the base image, the check is performed regardless.

+OSBS skips this Koji NVR check for scratch builds.
+This means that when a user builds a layered image on a scratch build, that layered image must also be a scratch build.
+For example, if OSBS tags one scratch build as ``rsync-containers-candidate-93619-20191017205627``, users can build another layered scratch build on top of that with ``FROM rsync-containers-candidate-93619-20191017205627`` in the Dockerfile.

 Digests verification
 ~~~~~~~~~~~~~~~~~~~~